-3. The text portion should be double-spaced and not exceed the twenty pages and the total lenght should not exceed thirty pages.
+- The text portion should be double-spaced and not exceed 20 pages, and the total length should not exceed 30 pages.

-4. Papers co-authored with faculty will not be considered for student award.
-However, papers by multiple students author are acceptable.
+- Papers co-authored with faculty are not eligible for this competition.
+Papers by multiple students, however, are acceptable.

-7. The paper will be judge by the committee members on: written clarity, methodological soundness, contribution to scholarship in ethnic geography, and overall effectiveness.
+- The paper will be judged by the committee members on written clarity, methodological soundness, contribution to scholarship in ethnic geography, and overall effectiveness.
 The paper presentation at the conference will not be considered in the scoring.

-For more information, contact Michael Webb at mdwebb [at] unc [dot] edu.
+For further information, please contact Michael Webb at email@example.com.

 EGSG Student Paper Competition Award Recipients